 One of my fellow team members always stands very closely behind me and touches my back and shoulders while I am working at my desk.
 It makes me feel very uncomfortable.
 Is this a form of harassment?

 This could be a form of harassment.
-If you can, ask your fellow the matter has part been addressed.
+If you can, ask your fellow team manager to refrain from touching you.